-/dev/rcim/rtcN
+/dev/rcimN/rtcM

-where N is the ID of the RTC.
+where N is the RCIM card number (starting from zero) and M is the ID of the RTC.

 These files are created automatically on system boot by the /etc/init.d/rcim initialization script.

 Distributed RTCs

 Any or all of the RTCs on an RCIM can be distributed to all systems connected by an RCIM chain.
 The source of a distributed RTC may be located on any of the RCIMs in the chain.